Research Centers and Institutes

 Benjamin L. Hooks Institute for Social Change

 The Benjamin L. Hooks Institute for Social Change promotes its mission of teaching, studying and promoting civil rights and social change primarily through teaching, research, innovative campaigns, and community engagement.
 For more than twenty years, the Hooks Institute has developed an impressive track record of educating, engaging, and empowering the community.

 Bureau of Sport and Leisure Commerce

 The Bureau of Sport and Leisure Commerce was selected by the National Association of Collegiate Marketing Administrators (NACMA) to collect data on student attendance at college athletic events.
-The on-going research will carry through the Spring 2017 semester and conclude with Cody T. Havard and Timothy D. Ryan sharing their findings with the full NACMA membership at their annual conference in Orlando, Florida.
+The on-going research is led by Cody T. Havard and Timothy D. Ryan.

 Center for Applied Earth Science and Engineering Research (CAESER)

 Simply put, CAESER builds smarter, stronger communities.
 We work with local, regional, and international communities, with particular focus on urban analytics, water resources, disaster resilience, GIS data, and education/outreach in these areas.

 Center for Applied Psychological Research (CAPR)